SO9010/YT-Redirect/README.md

 # YT Redirect
 ### STILL IN DEVELOPMENT!!!
 ## Redirect YouTube videos automatically to alternative frontends.
 Have you given up on using adblock on YouTube???
 Do you wish to still have your recommendations?
-Well, this may help! \n This extension redirects you after clicking on a YouTube video to a service of your choice.
-This lets you keep your YouTube recommendations (and continue being tracked!!!).\n
+Well, this may help!\
+This extension redirects you after clicking on a YouTube video to a service of your choice.
+This lets you keep your YouTube recommendations (and continue being tracked!!!).

 ## Installation